Convexus-Protocol/AMM-docs/periphery-layer/swaprouter/single-swap/exact-output.md

 )
 ```

-- Swaps as little as possible of one token for `amountOut` of another token
-- Access: Everyone
 - `caller`: The method caller.
 This field is handled by tokenFallback
 - `tokenIn`: The tokenIn address.
 This field is handled by tokenFallback
 - `amountInMaximum`: The maximum amount of `token0` willing to be swapped for the specified amountOut of `token1`.
 This field is handled by tokenFallback.